 Once a contributor finishes with his code changes, he/she need to inform the product owner/ commiter about it.
 The code will be reviewed and will be merged in the appropriate branch/ trunk by the commiter.

 Code snippets - Useful code samples

+Some example code snippets -

+Create a Java Batch Job

+A Java Batch job is created by implementing com.stgmastek.core.interfaces.IExecutableBatchJob interface.
+A sample code is as given below.